dreamineering/business-administration/docs/README.md

 2. understand if you need a better business solution
 3. evaluate your options when adopting a new software solution

-## If helping others has become more painful than you imagined
+Helping others has become more painful than you imagined?

 Take the **pain** out of running your business and [take your time back now](./demo/install/)